 The long-standing group of five Dharma Leaders is delighted to have this infusion of talent and energy.

-Letting Go, Letting Be, our first sangha retreat at Heartwood Retreat and Refuge Center in Hendersonville, N.C., September 20-22, gave participants opportunities for meditation and learning from three of our dharma leaders- Clyde, Debbie and Alexis.
-The mountain setting, nearby lake, mild temperatures, star-filled evenings and the serenity of Noble Silence helped create a memorable experience for new and experienced retreat participants alike.
+Letting Go, Letting Be, our sangha retreat at Heartwood Retreat and Refuge Center in Hendersonville, N.C., September 20-22 of 2019, gave participants opportunities for meditation and learning with three of our dharma leaders – Clyde, Debbie and Alexis.
+The mountain setting, nearby lake, mild temperatures, star-filled evenings and the serenity of Noble Silence helped create a beneficial experience for new and experienced meditators alike.

 For the next minute, focus on the present moment.

 On sounds and smells, on feelings that come and go.

 Don’t think about tomorrow’s deadline or yesterday’s screw-up.
 Be fully where and when you are.